Paul Eagle: Candidacy for Mayor of Wellington

 Eagle's campaign was marred with controversy.
 Before he had announced his candidacy, a taxpayer-funded survey asking his constituents for opinions on what should be Eagle's priorities as local MP was criticised as being used to inform a possible mayoral campaign.
 Immediately after the campaign launch, a disagreement with the council about the applicability and enforceability of its election signage policy was documented through local media.
 A social media post promoting the redevelopment of the Mount Victoria Tunnel was taken down after an accompanying image depicted Eagle standing in front of the Karori tunnel.
 Tweets sent by Eagle seven years earlier likening council staff who were developing the Island Bay cycleway to the Gestapo also resurfaced.
 Three weeks before the election, several independent candidates alleged that Eagle had encouraged them to run and provided them with campaign advice.
 Eagle's Labour endorsement meant he was expected to endorse Labour's candidates.
 Eagle denied "shoulder-tapping" alternative candidates but at one community meeting endorsed independent Diane Calvert over Labour candidate Rebecca Matthews.

 Eagle was ultimately unsuccessful in his campaign, placing third after new candidate Tory Whanau and incumbent Andy Foster.
 On provisional results released on election day, Eagle was recorded as coming fourth behind Ray Chung although special votes counted later reversed their positions.
 Within two days, Eagle removed all references of his mayoral candidacy from his social media accounts.

 One commentator suggested that the poor result was the result of “positioning himself as the continuity candidate” in an election where similar candidates struggled.
 “That speaks to probably a wider issue with his strategy, because we knew what Paul Eagle was against – he was against cycleways, he was against housing intensification.
 But it was less clear to Wellingtonians – and probably people watching outside of Wellington – what he was for.”

+Post-political career

+In August 2023, shortly after delivering his valedictory speech to Parliament, Eagle was appointed chief executive of the Chatham Islands Council.
+The Chatham Islands formed part of his electorate during his six years in Parliament.
+The New Zealand Herald and Stuff reported that Eagle would be the first former Member of Parliament to serve as a local government chief executive.

+Media outlet Newsroom noted only a few days after Eagle's appointment as chief executive, that the Chatham Islands was uniquely exempted from the Labour Government's Three Waters horizontal infrastructure reforms.
+Opposition MPs called for this exemption to be extended to other small and isolated communities.
+Eagle defended the special treatment of the Chathams, and the wider water reforms, saying any repeal "for the Chathams... would delay putting in place some of the infrastructure that’s needed."